z3h4/useful-commands/HTML & CSS/html.md

 ### Hyperlinks

 - The `<a>` (anchor) element, with its `href` attribute, is used to create a hyperlink to web pages, locations in the same page, files and email addresses.
 - `<a>` has an attribute `download`.
-If we want to let's say download an image on a link click, we can use this attribute.
+If we want to download an image on a link click, we can use this attribute.

       <a href="images/my-image.jpg" download>My Photo</a>